SabahatJK/fintech-case-study/README.md

 Accepting payments over the web has been a complicated and cumbersome process.
 The online merchants had to set up a merchant account, which could take weeks and had complexities like regulations, fees, compliance standards, and more.
 It became increasingly even more complicated for international transactions.
 Furthermore, the company had to underwrite risk and was responsible for the fraudulent transaction and returned items and face challenges with validating the buyer’s Identity with “card-not-present” transactions”.
 All these challenges resulted in higher processing fees.
 As more businesses turned to E-commerce, it created a need for a less complicated way to accept payments online easily and simply.
 Stripe was an early user of PayFac and uses it to onboard merchants under its master merchant account.
 It acted as both the payment processor and as a payment gateway and communicated directly with the card network.
 Online merchants could now set up and accept payments instantaneously.
 Furthermore, Stripe assumes the risk of loss associated with fraud, chargeback, and AML.
 Stripe also provides tools for reporting (Its Sigma product) and a dashboard.
 Stripe takes the burden of compliance and security of the merchants.
 Online merchants have the challenge of “cart abandonment”.
 This means it does not result in checkout conversion.
 This could be because of various reasons, on the payment processor end it could be because the user did not find its preferred payment method at checkout, the checkout process is not straightforward, or the user’s card is deemed fraudulent and/or extra complicated verification is required.
 Stripe solves this problem by making the checkout as seamless as possible.
 It supports almost all payment methods from credit cards to e-wallets to ACH.
 It also uses the preferred payment method of a region i.e. AliPay or WebPay in china.
 This helps merchants to broaden their client base globally.
 Stripe uses 3D secure 2.0 to authenticate high-risk users to provide frictionless authentication were supported by the issuing bank.
 3D secure 2, uses the issuing bank’s app to verify, either using a fingerprint or even facial recognition.
 Another problem that the merchant faces if of chargeback.
 A chargeback is demanded by the issuing credit card to reverse a certain transaction.
 This is different from a refund, where a merchant requests to reverse a transaction.
 The most common chargeback is the customer complaining to the issuing bank that their card is used fraudulently.
 In chargeback, the customer gets his money back at the loss of a merchant.
 Besides the chargeback itself, the merchant has to pay the various fee and fines associated with the chargeback.
-It’s estimated that every dollar charged back actually costs the merchant 2.40 <sup> [(verifi.com)](https://www.verifi.com/in-the-news/much-chargeback-fee/)</sup>.
+It’s estimated that every dollar charged back actually costs the merchant 2.40.<sup><a href="#18">[18]</a></sup>

  Disputing chargebacks are time-consuming and cumbersome.
 Chargebacks carry a large risk to the merchants.
 Stripe solves this problem by offering Chargeback protection for a fee - just 0.4% per transaction.
 Stripe uses its Radar tool to block most fraudulent transactions at checkout, cutting down the risk of chargeback.
 Two-sided marketplace (i.e. that provide product or services but also serve as a platform for people to contract to provide those products and services like - Lyft (provides a service rides and drivers as a contractor to provide the rides)  have the challenge of paying out on-demand.
 It takes several days for the contractors to get paid for the service they had already provided.
 Stripe solves this problem by its Instant Payouts.
 As soon as a transaction is guaranteed, the contractors get paid.
 Stripe made this possible by making deals with VISA and MasterCard and uses fast payment rail.

 ### ***Technology Stack***